polyipseity/information/general/balance sheet.md

 <!-- list separator -->

-1. [property, plant and equipment](fixed%20asset.md) ::: assets and property that may not easily be converted into cash
+1. [property, plant and equipment](fixed%20asset.md) ::@:: assets and property that may not easily be converted into cash
-2. investment property, such as [real estate](real%20estate.md) held for investment purposes ::: the purchase, management and sale or rental of real estate for profit
+2. investment property, such as [real estate](real%20estate.md) held for investment purposes ::@:: the purchase, management and sale or rental of real estate for profit
-3. [intangible assets](intangible%20asset.md), such as patents, copyrights and goodwill ::: assets that lacks physical substance
+3. [intangible assets](intangible%20asset.md), such as patents, copyrights and goodwill ::@:: assets that lacks physical substance
-4. financial assets (excluding investments accounted for using the equity method, [accounts receivables](accounts%20receivable.md), and cash and [cash equivalents](cash%20and%20cash%20equivalents.md)), such as [notes receivables](notes%20receivable.md) ::: non-physical assets whose value is derived from a contractual claim
+4. financial assets (excluding investments accounted for using the equity method, [accounts receivables](accounts%20receivable.md), and cash and [cash equivalents](cash%20and%20cash%20equivalents.md)), such as [notes receivables](notes%20receivable.md) ::@:: non-physical assets whose value is derived from a contractual claim
-5. [investments](investment.md#finance) accounted for using the [equity method](equity%20method.md) ::: the process of treating investments in associate companies (usually companies that we are holding 20%–50% (both inclusive) of the shares)
+5. [investments](investment.md#finance) accounted for using the [equity method](equity%20method.md) ::@:: the process of treating investments in associate companies (usually companies that we are holding 20%–50% (both inclusive) of the shares)
-6. biological assets, which are living plants or animals; bearer biological assets are plants or animals which bear agricultural produce for harvest, such as apple trees grown to produce apples and sheep raised to produce wool<sup>[\[18\]](#^ref-18)</sup> ::: assets that are living plants or animals
+6. biological assets, which are living plants or animals; bearer biological assets are plants or animals which bear agricultural produce for harvest, such as apple trees grown to produce apples and sheep raised to produce wool<sup>[\[18\]](#^ref-18)</sup> ::@:: assets that are living plants or animals
-7. [loan](loan.md) to (more than one financial period) ::: transfer of money by us to another with an agreement to pay it back beyond one financial period
+7. [loan](loan.md) to (more than one financial period) ::@:: transfer of money by us to another with an agreement to pay it back beyond one financial period

 ### liabilities

-1. [accounts payable](accounts%20payable.md) ::: money owed by a business to its suppliers shown as a liability on a company's balance sheet
+1. [accounts payable](accounts%20payable.md) ::@:: money owed by a business to its suppliers shown as a liability on a company's balance sheet
-2. [provisions](provision%20(accounting).md) for warranties or court decisions (contingent liabilities that are both probable and measurable) ::: liabilities that may be incurred by an entity depending on the outcome of an uncertain future event, which are both probable and measurable
+2. [provisions](provision%20(accounting).md) for warranties or court decisions (contingent liabilities that are both probable and measurable) ::@:: liabilities that may be incurred by an entity depending on the outcome of an uncertain future event, which are both probable and measurable
-3. financial liabilities (excluding provisions and [accounts payables](accounts%20payable.md)), such as [promissory notes](promissory%20note.md) and [corporate bonds](corporate%20bond.md) ::: non-physical liabilities whose value is derived from a contractual claim
+3. financial liabilities (excluding provisions and [accounts payables](accounts%20payable.md)), such as [promissory notes](promissory%20note.md) and [corporate bonds](corporate%20bond.md) ::@:: non-physical liabilities whose value is derived from a contractual claim
-4. liabilities and assets for current [tax](tax.md) ::: mandatory financial charges or some other types of levy imposed on a taxpayer (an individual or legal entity) by a governmental organization
+4. liabilities and assets for current [tax](tax.md) ::@:: mandatory financial charges or some other types of levy imposed on a taxpayer (an individual or legal entity) by a governmental organization
-5. [deferred tax](deferred%20tax.md) liabilities and deferred tax assets ::: notional assets or liabilities to reflect corporate income taxation on a basis that is the same or more similar to recognition of profits than the taxation treatment (≈ the matching principle vs. tax laws)
+5. [deferred tax](deferred%20tax.md) liabilities and deferred tax assets ::@:: notional assets or liabilities to reflect corporate income taxation on a basis that is the same or more similar to recognition of profits than the taxation treatment (≈ the matching principle vs. tax laws)
-6. [unearned revenue](deferral.md) for services paid for by customers but not yet provided ::: liabilities that arise when payment is received for goods or services that have yet to be delivered or fulfilled
+6. [unearned revenue](deferral.md) for services paid for by customers but not yet provided ::@:: liabilities that arise when payment is received for goods or services that have yet to be delivered or fulfilled
-7. interests on [loan stock](debenture.md) ::: medium- to long-term debt instruments used by large companies to borrow money, at a fixed rate of interest
+7. interests on [loan stock](debenture.md) ::@:: medium- to long-term debt instruments used by large companies to borrow money, at a fixed rate of interest
-8. creditors' equity ::: equivalent to liabilities (that excludes stockholders' equity), includes liabilities mentioned and not mentioned above (excluding stockholders' equity)
+8. creditors' equity ::@:: equivalent to liabilities (that excludes stockholders' equity), includes liabilities mentioned and not mentioned above (excluding stockholders' equity)

 ### net current assets

-__Net current assets__ means {{current [assets](asset.md) minus current liabilities}}.<sup>[\[19\]](#^ref-19)</sup>
+__Net current assets__ means {@{current [assets](asset.md) minus current liabilities}@}.<sup>[\[19\]](#^ref-19)</sup>

 ### equity / capital

-The net [assets](asset.md) shown by the balance sheet equals {{the third part of the balance sheet, which is known as the [shareholders' equity](equity%20(finance).md)}}.
-It comprises: {{controlling interest and non-controlling interest}}.
+The net [assets](asset.md) shown by the balance sheet equals {@{the third part of the balance sheet, which is known as the [shareholders' equity](equity%20(finance).md)}@}.
+It comprises: {@{controlling interest and non-controlling interest}@}.

 1. issued capital and [reserves](reserve%20(accounting).md) attributable to equity holders of the [parent company](holding%20company.md#parent%20company) (controlling interest)
 2. [non-controlling interest](minority%20interest.md) in equity

-Formally, shareholders' equity is {{part of the company's liabilities: they are funds "owing" to shareholders (after payment of all other liabilities)}}; usually, however, {{"liabilities" are used in the more restrictive sense of liabilities excluding shareholders' equity}}. {{The balance of assets and liabilities (including shareholders' equity)}} is not a coincidence.
-Records of the values of each account in the balance sheet are maintained using {{a system of accounting known as [double-entry bookkeeping](double-entry%20bookkeeping.md)}}.
-In this sense, shareholders' equity by construction {{must equal assets minus liabilities, and thus the shareholders' equity is considered to be a residual}}.
+Formally, shareholders' equity is {@{part of the company's liabilities: they are funds "owing" to shareholders (after payment of all other liabilities)}@}; usually, however, {@{"liabilities" are used in the more restrictive sense of liabilities excluding shareholders' equity}@}. {@{The balance of assets and liabilities (including shareholders' equity)}@} is not a coincidence.
+Records of the values of each account in the balance sheet are maintained using {@{a system of accounting known as [double-entry bookkeeping](double-entry%20bookkeeping.md)}@}.
+In this sense, shareholders' equity by construction {@{must equal assets minus liabilities, and thus the shareholders' equity is considered to be a residual}@}.

-Regarding {{the items in the equity section}}, the following disclosures are required:
+Regarding {@{the items in the equity section}@}, the following disclosures are required:

 1. numbers of [shares](share%20(finance).md) authorized, issued and fully-paid, and issued but not fully paid
 2. [par value](par%20value.md) of shares